altcoinrockerxyz/reduxsimplestarter/README.md

 React started to diverge into two separate libraries:

-1. The Core React Library (who knows how to work with react components).
+1. The Core React Library (who knows how to work with react components -- create and manage).

-2. The functionality to actually render a component and insert into a DOM is on a separate library called ReactDOM.
+2. The functionality to actually render a component and insert into a DOM is on a separate library called ReactDOM (used to interact with the actual DOM).

+**Lecture 221: Component Instances**

+Create and instance of the component

+**Lecture 222: Render Targets**

+_Note:_ As a rule of thumb, to make an instance, we just have to wrap a class (of a component) with JSX tags. _Whenever we try to make use of a component, wrap with JSX tags._

+Problem encountered: We're telling ReactDOM to put it on the page, but we're not actually telling React where to put the component on the page...
+SO, it is trying to put it, but also requires a second argument - reference to an existing DOM node on the page or a target DOM node (container).